Garrett Smithley: Cup Series

 On June 1, 2018, reports surfaced that Smithley will make his Monster Energy NASCAR Cup Series debut at Michigan with StarCom Racing in the team's No. 99 entry, though the reports were not immediately confirmed by Smithley.
 Smithley retired from the race after just one lap with a transmission issue.
-He later ran two other races with Premium Motorsports that season.
+He later ran two other races that season, including one with Premium Motorsports.

 In 2019, Smithley picked up a part-time ride with Spire Motorsports to drive the No. 77 Chevrolet starting at Atlanta Motor Speedway.
 In his limited schedule, Smithley aimed to gain respect from the Cup Series competitors.
-He cracked the top-30 with a 28th-place finish at the 2019 Brickyard 400.
+He cracked the top-thirty with a 28th-place finish at the 2019 Brickyard 400.
 While driving the No. 52 Rick Ware Racing Ford at the 2019 South Point 400 at Las Vegas Motor Speedway, he was heavily criticized by Kyle Busch, who blamed him and Joey Gase for costing him a solid run.

 Smithley returned to RWR for the 2020 NASCAR Cup Series season, racing on an "expanded" schedule beginning with the 2020 Pennzoil 400 at Las Vegas.
 He also made starts with Spire and B. J. McLeod Motorsports.

 For 2021, Smithley remained with RWR for another part-time schedule in the Cup Series.
 He also attempted to qualify for the Daytona 500 for the first time in his career.
 With all four of the Rick Ware cars taken, Smithley drove the No. 13 (previously No. 49) for MBM Motorsports, a team he made one Xfinity Series start for in 2017.
 Chad Finchum was originally scheduled to drive the car in the race, but he was taken out of it because he had no sponsor lined up while Smithley did have one (Trophy Tractor).

+In 2022, Smithley remained with RWR, this time in the No. 15 Ford, for another partial schedule.
+He would get a best finish of 21st in his first start of the year at Auto Club Speedway in six races.

+Smithley competed in the 2025 Cook Out Clash at Bowman Gray Stadium, driving the No. 66 Ford for Garage 66 (the new branding of MBM Motorsports' Cup Series operations).